AlexandruDodita/AzureVoxel/documentation_guide.md

 ---

 ### `CMakeLists.txt` in `./`
 This file contains instructions for CMake, a cross-platform build system generator.
 It defines how the AzureVoxel project should be built, including specifying the C++ standard, finding necessary libraries (OpenGL, GLEW, GLFW), listing source and header files, creating the executable, setting include directories, and linking libraries.
-It also handles copying shader and resource files to the build directory.
+It also handles copying shader and resource files (including `Spritesheet.PNG`) to the build directory.

 *   **`cmake_minimum_required(VERSION 3.10)`** - Specifies the minimum required version of CMake.
 *   **`project(AzureVoxel)`** - Sets the name of the project to "AzureVoxel".